NASA’s Ingenuity Mars Helicopter Completes Mission After 3 Epic Years

 After its 72nd flight on January 18, 2024, NASA’s Ingenuity Mars helicopter captured this color image showing the shadow of one of its rotor blades, which was damaged during landing.
 Credit: NASA/JPL-Caltech

-The Ingenuity team had planned for the helicopter to make a short vertical flight on January 18 to determine its location after making an emergency landing during its previous flight.
+The Ingenuity team had planned for the helicopter to make a short vertical flight on January 18 to determine its location following making an emergency landing during its previous flight.
 The data shows that, as planned, the helicopter reached a maximum altitude of 40 feet (12 meters) and hovered for 4.5 seconds before beginning its descent at a speed of 3.3 feet per second (1 meter per second).

-However, about 1 meter above the surface, Ingenuity lost contact with the rover, which serves as a communications relay for the rotorcraft.
-The next day, communications were restored and more information about the flight was relayed to ground controllers at NASA JPL.
+However, regarding 1 meter above the surface, Ingenuity lost contact with the rover, which serves as a communications relay for the rotorcraft.
+The next day, communications were restored and more information regarding the flight was relayed to ground controllers at NASA JPL.
 Images revealing damage to the rotor blade arrived several days later.
 The cause of the communications outage and the orientation of the helicopter at the time of landing are still under investigation.

 NASA’s Ingenuity Mars helicopter captured this view of sand ripples during its 70th flight on December 22, 2023.
 The smooth, relatively featureless terrain proved difficult for the helicopter’s navigation system to track during Flight 72 on January 18, 2024, resulting in a landing.
 Credit: NASA/JPL-Caltech